-Our proxy statement, Annual Report on Form 10-K, annual report to shareholders and other financial documents are available free of charge at the SEC's website, sec.gov, at the Investor Relations section of our corporate website, cbrlgroup.com, and at proxyvote.com.
+Our proxy statement, Annual Report on Form 10-K and other financial documents are available free of charge at the SEC's website, sec.gov.
+Our proxy statement and annual report to shareholders are availabile at the Investor Relations section of our corporate website, cbrlgroup.com, and at proxyvote.com.